-Osteocraniostenosis is a lethal skeletal dysplasia characterized by a cloverloaf anomaly, facial dysmorphism, limb shortness, splenic hypo/aplasia and radiological anomalies including thin tubular bones with flared metaphyses and deficient calvarial mineralization.
+Osteocraniostenosis is a lethal skeletal dysplasia characterized by a cloverleaf skull anomaly, facial dysmorphism, limb shortness, splenic hypo/aplasia and radiological anomalies including thin tubular bones with flared metaphyses and deficient calvarial mineralization.

 This multiple congenital anomalies syndrome is characterized by dysmorphic features of the fetus and the newborn: the skull is misshapen, combining acrocephaly and cloverleaf deformity, fontanelles are very large; facial dysmorphism includes midface hypoplasia with telecanthus, short upturned nose, short philtrum, small inverted V-shaped mouth and low-set ears; limbs are also affected with bowed forearms, micromelia and acromicria with brachydactyly.

 Diagnosis is based mainly on radiological and pathological examination.
-Radiological examination reveals hypomineralisation of the skull, flat and dense vertebral bodies, thin tubular bones with flared and dense metaphyses, brachymetacarpia and brachyphalangy with with ''diabolo appearance '' and lack of ossification of the distal phalanges.
+Radiological examination reveals hypomineralisation of the skull, flat and dense vertebral bodies, thin tubular bones with flared and dense metaphyses, brachymetacarpia and brachyphalangy with ''diabolo appearance'' (very thin tubular bones with abrupt metaphyseal flare) and lack of ossification of the distal phalanges.
 The spleen is hypoplasic or even absent.
-Fractures are frequent.
+Diaphyseal fractures are frequent at birth.

-Differential diagnosis includes the hypo/akinesia sequence, Hallermann-Streiff-François syndrome and other gracile bone dysplasias and some cases of osteogenesis imperfecta with slender bones (see this term).
+Differential diagnosis includes the hypo/akinesia sequence, Hallermann-Streiff-François syndrome, Kenny-Caffey syndrome and other slender bone dysplasias, and some cases of osteogenesis imperfecta with slender bones (see these terms).

 Prenatal ultrasound observation reveals micromelic dwarfism, cranial deformity, mild intra-uterine growth retardation and sometimes fractures.